Institute of Science in Society; Science, Society, Sustainability

 Gene therapy, genetic determinism and eugenics

 Gene therapy is currently directed towards changing the genetic makeup of the cells in the body of an individual only (somatic gene therapy).
 Most countries outlaw gene therapy on germ cells (germline gene therapy) - which would change the genetic makeup of the next generation – on account of the its obvious eugenics implications.
-But there have nevertheless been calls for gene therapy on the unborn and on human embryos, all on the back of the publicity generated by the human genome project.
+But there have nevertheless been calls for gene therapy on the unborn and on human embryos, as the result of the publicity generated by the human genome project.

 Among the promises of the human genome project and genomics research are the possibilities of replacing ‘bad’ genes in gene therapy, including germline gene therapy, of ‘genetic enhancement’ and ‘designer babies’ to create superior human beings.

-The United States Food and Drugs Administration suspended an experiment in gene therapy because of concerns that it might alter the germ line, a possibility many have pointed out previously.
-The recombinant DNA Advisory Committee (RAC) of the National Institutes of Health met to consider the implications, regarded the risks to be ‘extremely low’ and germ-line modification acceptable as one of the ‘side-effects’.
+Recent developments have brought us closer to creating genetically engineered human beings, and more [5].
+The United States Food and Drugs Administration suspended an experiment in gene therapy because of concerns that it might alter the germ line, a possibility that has been pointed out by many previously [3, 6].
+The recombinant DNA Advisory Committee (RAC) of the National Institutes of Health met to consider the implications; regarded the risks to be ‘extremely low’ and germline modification acceptable as one of the ‘side-effects’.

 Meanwhile, researchers isolated male germ-line stem cells from the testis of mice and genetically modified them in vitro.
 The modified stem cells were then injected into the testes of genetically infertile mice, which the cells successfully colonised, and matured into sperms.